michellemorales/ner_model/README.md

 ![Docker Example](https://github.com/michellemorales/samsung_interview/blob/master/images/Docker%20Container%20Example.png)

 Alternatively, we provide the Python script for loading and predicting using the trained model in the `ner_model/` directory.
 Simply change into that directory and run: `python run_ner.py "This is the sentence I want to tag with named entities."`.
-Make sure you have `simpletransformers` installed.
+Make sure you have `simpletransformers` library installed.

 # More Resources & Discussion